telepath-php/docs/docs/usage/03-conversations.md

 ## Start a Conversation

-To start a conversation you create a class that extends the Conversation class and contains a method with an attached handler.
+To start a conversation create a class that extends the Conversation class and contains a method with an attached handler.
 In this example we are using the [previously](./handlers#defining-your-own-handler) created Greeting handler, that reacts to text messages containing _hey_, _hi_ or _hello_.